Navenitha/WEB_PROGRAMMING_FILM-FESTIVAL/README.md

 Features

--🎥 Browse upcoming films with schedules and descriptions
+-🎥 Browse films with schedules and descriptions

--🎟️ Book tickets online with real-time seat availability
+-🎟️ Book tickets online with availability

 -👤 User registration and login system